stonehill-csc321/stonehill-csc321.github.io/README.md

 * `Basketball`: Arthur, Cael, Emilio
 Feel free to change these folder names if you want.

-**Do not add data files of more than 5mb** If your dataset is larger than that, do your data munging separately and only upload the needed data.
-I'd rather have 10-12 5mb files than one 50-60mb csv file.
+**Do not add data files of more than 20mb** If your dataset is larger than that, do your data munging separately and only upload the needed data.
+If you commit any large files to this repository, you won't be able to push to github.
+If you really do need a single huge file for some reason, talk to me.

 5. Create a file in `_projects/` named `your_project_name.md` where `your_project_name` is your project name, then add yaml with the name and url of your project in assets.
 Look at `test_project.md` as an example of the right format.
 6. `git add`, `git commit` and `git push` the files.
 If you're unsure how to do that, come to my office hours.
 Please do not commit any changes to the existing files in the repository.